Coletterbox/Why-I-Will-Not-See-You-Again/README.md

 \*Not literally *you*.
 If you're reading this, then it's very unlikely that you were one of the people who inspired this project.

 ### To Do:
-- [ ] Make the background colour change at random.
+- [x] Make the background colour change at random.
 - [ ] Add reasons that are less... weirdly specific.
 - [ ] Fix the layout.
 - [ ] Change the button styling.
+- [ ] Fix contrast and aesthetic issues caused by the background colours.